-102abcd. (continued)

-Anatomy
+- (c) Anatomy

+Studio 6 hours.

 Study of human anatomy and its application to problems in figure drawing.

+- (d) Life Drawing

-Life Drawing Laboratory 6 hours.
+Studio 6 hours.

 Problems in figure drawing, working from the undraped model.

+May be repeated for credit.

-Introduction to Art 103abc.
+103abc.
+Introduction to Art

-Basic (a)
+(a) Basic